linq2js/fluxor/readme.md

 # Fluxor
-A state management based on flux architech
+A state management based on flux architecture

 ```js
 import { createStore, delay } from './fluxor';